stevehansell/Docugit/readme.md

 Docugit automates creating Markdown from your code documentation, so you don't have to!

 ###Setup
-Docugit depends on [Grit](https://github.com/mojombo/grit) and Ruby and Git.
+Docugit depends on [Grit](https://github.com/mojombo/grit), Ruby and Git.

 Clone Docugit and make sure that bin/docugit is in your load path.